Sharing examples of how to pair Hale Navy and Revere Pewter interior paint colors by Benjamin Moore.

 I love, love, love the color combination.
 The two colors blend seamlessly with no stark contrast.

-When making the decision to move away from neutral paint colors there are a few suggestions before you paint your entire main floor interiors navy.
+When deciding to move away from neutral paint colors there are a few suggestions before you paint your entire main floor interiors navy.

 Hale Navy is a bold, confident paint color.

-It can be a bit overwhelming to someone with realtor beige walls. #realtorlife.
+It can be a bit overwhelming to someone with Realtor beige walls.

 TIPS TO ADD NAVY PAINT TO REVERE PEWTER

 - Start with small spaces.
 I painted a small niche (a popular architectural feature in the 2000s).